nEXam-App/nEXam-doc/SRS.md

 <!--[A brief description of what the Software Architecture Document     applies to; what is affected or influenced by this document.]-->

-The project is going to be realized as an Android and iOS App.
-The planned scope till end of December is shown in the [use-case specification](https://github.com/nEXam-App/nEXam-doc/tree/main/docs/Use_Case_Specification).
+The project is to be implemented as an Android app with the possibility of offering it for iOS at a later date.
+The planned scope for the first and second semesters is shown in the [OUCD](#3-specific-requirements).
+More information about the use cases can be found in the [use-case specification](https://github.com/nEXam-App/nEXam-doc/tree/main/Use_Case_Specification) folder.

 Actors of this app are students.